Olivia Louvel

 My thesis examines the interplay between voice and sculpture to understand their manifold interrelationships in the fields of fine art, sound art and new media, and to establish the concept of voice sculpture

-Areas of research: Contemporary Art, Fine Art, Sound Art, Sound, Practice-Based Research.
+Areas of research: Fine Art, Sound Art, Musique Concrète, Installation Art, Practice-Based Research.

 Scholarly biography

-As a doctoral researcher at the University of Brighton, I investigate the relationship between voice and sculpture across the Fine Art and Digital Music & Sound Arts departments.
+As a doctoral researcher at the University of Brighton, I explored the relationship between voice and sculpture across the Fine Art and Digital Music & Sound Arts departments.

-I have been awarded a travel and research grant by the Henry Moore Foundation to investigate Lukas Kühne' s sound sculpture in Seyðisfjörður, Iceland, hosted by the Skaftfell Visual Art Center's artist residency programme.
+I was awarded a travel and research grant by the Henry Moore Foundation to investigate Lukas Kühne' s sound sculpture in Seyðisfjörður, Iceland, hosted by the Skaftfell Art Center's artist residency programme.

-Research outputs [practitioner]: 'doggerLANDscape' broadcast on Late Junction/BBC Radio 3 (2023), shown at Towner Cinema, Towner Eastbourne (2024) and at APT Gallery London (2025); 'LOL' a site-specific sonic intervention delivered through the public address system of Middlesbrough’s CCTV surveillance network at Middlesbrough Art Weekender 2022; 'Doggerland Channels', a sound art installation at Phoenix Art Space (2022) for Sound Art Brighton, and re-installed at Middlesbrough Art Week (2023); ‘The Sculptor Speaks’, a broadcast on Resonance Extra and an audio-visual installation at The Hepworth Wakefield (2021) and at Towner Eastbourne (2023).
+Research outputs [practitioner]: 'doggerLANDscape', video art shown at APT Gallery London (2025) and Towner Cinema, Towner Eastbourne (2024); 'doggerLANDscape', broadcast on Late Junction/BBC Radio 3 (2023); 'LOL' a site-specific sonic intervention delivered through the public address system of Middlesbrough’s CCTV surveillance network at Middlesbrough Art Weekender 2022; 'Doggerland Channels', a sound art installation at Phoenix Art Space (2022) for Sound Art Brighton, and re-installed at Middlesbrough Art Week (2023); ‘The Sculptor Speaks’, a broadcast on Resonance Extra and an audio-visual installation at The Hepworth Wakefield (2021) and at Towner Eastbourne (2023).

 Awards: Ivor Novello Award Best Sound Art at the Ivors Classical Awards 2023 for 'LOL', a sonic intervention delivered through the public address system of Middlesbrough’s CCTV surveillance network; a selection for the Longlist at the Aesthetica Art Prize 2021 for 'The Whole Inside'; a nomination Best Sound Art at the Ivors Composer Awards 2020 for 'The Sculptor Speaks'; a Qwartz Album Award at the Qwartz Electronic Music Awards 2011.